 Irish family names reflect the long history of Ireland.
 During the time of the Celts and into the 11th century surnames where not passed down as they are today.
 A surname, as we know it today, may only have lasted a generation or two.

 Alternatively, the prefix 'O' (or the older form 'Ua') was used to mean 'grandson of' or 'descended from'.
-So Kieran O'Conor was the grandson or descendent of Conor.
-While Oisín O'Laoghaire was a descendent of Laoghaire.
+So Kieran O'Conor was the grandson or descendant of Conor.
+While Oisín O'Laoghaire was a descendant of Laoghaire.